kmd2zjw/cs6888-kmd2zjw/README.md

 The following instructions all assume you cloned into your ```$HOME``` directory.

 There are two ways to build the image for use in the homeworks.
+Building locally works well if you have a machine with enough RAM and disk space, but if you run into problems the second approach of running on ```portal.cs.virginia.edu``` works fine as well.

-1) Build Docker Image Locally
+# Build Docker Image Locally

 To do this you must have [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) installed locally on your machine.
-You will not be able to do this on ```portal.cs.virginia.edu```, due to licensing issues with Docker.
+You will not be able to do this on ```portal.cs.virginia.edu``` due to licensing issues with Docker.
 You can still use Docker for your personal use on your machine.

 Once installed and your docker instance is running you execute the following:
 ```